robinyn/miR-4728/README.md

 - samtools (v)
 - gfftools (v)

+Due to dependency issues, a separate conda environment was created for HTseq.
+The environment file is attached.

 - htseq (v)

-The following tools were not available and were installed manually following the installation steps provided in their respective documentations:
+The following tools were not available through Conda and were installed manually following the installation steps provided in their respective documentations:

 - HISAT2 (v2.2.1)
 - stringtie (v2.2.1)